srobinson/a11y-tutorials/src/forms/index.md

 ### Invisible Labels

-If labels are so useful, are there ever any cases where we might want to hide them?
+If labels are so useful, is there ever a case where you might want to hide them?
 Consider a fairly common case where a form is made up of only a single text input box and a button labelled "Search".
 In this case displaying the label "Search term" before the input box would be redundant, the information being requested is already made obvious by the text shown on the button.

 ```html
 <form>